Montebello, California: History

 Originally an agricultural community, the city was known for its prolific production of flowers, berries, fruits, and vegetables.
 The first public flower show in 1912 was sponsored by the Montebello Women's Club and held in the Montebello High School auditorium on Whittier Boulevard.
 The Montebello – El Carmel (South Montebello) Improvement Association, the predecessor of the Montebello Chamber of Commerce, operated from September 1907 to April 1912, with the purpose "to improve and beautify the community."
 Some of its early achievements included: paving Whittier Boulevard, having trees planted along the streets, establishing the city's first high school, and having the entire area incorporated as "The City of Montebello".

 On October 16, 1920, the city was incorporated.
 In honor of Montebello's agricultural roots, the city's official seal contains a red poinsettia in the center.
 In the first half of the 20th century, much of south Montebello was populated by Japanese-American farmers.
 During World War II, most were interned hundreds of miles away at camps in harsh areas under direction by President Franklin D. Roosevelt by Executive Order 9066.
 Many of the displaced residents were unable to return to their homes; survivors and their descendants did not receive an official apology or compensation until the late 20th century.

 The Standard Oil Company discovered oil in the Montebello hills in 1917 on the Baldwin and Temple properties; this discovery changed the face of the city.
 Oil fields replaced agriculture.
 Eventually, the oil pumped from this find produced one-eighth of the crude oil in California.
 Over the course of sixty years, the Montebello hills were filled with producing oil wells.

+In 1972, artist Millard Sheets designed a mosaic mural for the front entrance of the Home Savings of America branch in Montebello.
+The mural depicts local recreational activities such as kite-flying, picnicking, and horseback riding.
+The colorful meadow and flowering branches are references to the town's flower farms, hence the onetime motto: "The City of Flowers With an Oil Well Payroll."

 On March 22, 2023, a high-end EF1 tornado struck the city, damaging 17 structures and injuring one person.
 According to the National Weather Service, it was the strongest tornado to hit the LA Metro area since March 1983.